semimod/openvaf-website/content/docs/getting-started/circuit_simulation.md

 pre_osdi hicumL2V3p0p0.osdi
 ```

-Ngspice will look for the **osdi** at the path specified in the **pre_osdi** command
+Ngspice will look for the **osdi** in the path specified via the **pre_osdi** command.
-that is either absolute or relative to the current working directory.
+The path can be either absolute, or relative to the current working directory.

 ## Example 1: HICUM/L2 Model